This page contains affiliate links. We earn a commission at no extra cost to you.

 | Queen Price | ~$699 Queen | ~$1,099 Queen |

-Key Differences: Recovery Tech And Cooling
+What Are the Key Differences: Recovery Tech And Cooling?

 The biggest divide between Bear Original and Leesa Original comes down to recovery tech and cooling.
 Bear Original wins on this dimension for most sleepers — its Graphite gel memory foam delivers better performance where it counts most for the typical buyer.